-My Philosophy on Working with Wedding Videographers
+My Approach to Working with Wedding Videographers

 Though I am strictly a still photographer and don't offer videography services, this topic comes up often in my discussions with brides and grooms.
 Some couples know for certain that they do not want video, while others definitely do want video or are on the fence about it, but want to know whether or not the presence of a videographer will cause problems for photography.

 In the absence of specific instructions to the contrary, I operate under the assumption that videography is equally important to the bride and groom as photography.
-As such, I will try whenever possible to avoid walking in front of their cameras, even though they'll typically have multiple cameras running simultaneously during the ceremony and important portions of the reception, and can cut to another during editing if I do have to momentarily block their view.
+As such, I will try whenever possible to avoid walking in front of their cameras (even though they'll typically have multiple cameras running simultaneously during the ceremony and important portions of the reception, and can cut to another during editing if I do have to momentarily block their view).
 So, I do not have quite the same level of freedom of movement that I would have otherwise, but the difference is relatively minor in most cases.

 And most videographers seem to feel the same way.
 Naturally, they want to do the best job possible for the couple and would probably enjoy having complete freedom as well, but they also realize that photography is important to the couple.
-So, with this kind of understanding, respect, and working relationship, documenting events together is not a problem.
+So, with this kind of understanding, mutual respect, and working relationship, documenting events together is not a problem.